A full list of school policies, and copies of them, are available through contacting the school.

 Disability Equality Scheme/Access Plan

-Banham Primary School is committed to equal opportunities in every aspect of school life, recognises the importance of equality for all pupils and staff and will continue to build on its good practice in making reasonable adjustments to support disability equality.
+Banham Primary School is committed to equal opportunities in every aspect of school life.
+We recognise the importance of equality for all pupils and staff and will continue to build on its good practice in making reasonable adjustments to support disability equality.

 Equality of opportunity is a fundamental aspect of the ethos at Banham Primary School.
 It is the responsibility of the governors, Headteacher and all personnel involved in the school to provide leadership in the development and implementation of effective policies to promote equality of opportunity.